LeonLonsdale/next14-notes/README.md

 ## Cross-origin sites

-- By default, NextJS blocks resources taht are not locally accessible.
+- By default, NextJS blocks resources that are not locally accessible.
 - To allow access to the resources we need, we have to edit the `next.config.js`.

 ### For Images